zwiegespalten/Mapillary-Image-Download/README.md

 'main' defines parameter names, spacing, number of workers etc and orchestrates the code for its implementation for both urban and non-urban cases. if concatenation is True, it will use 'concatenation_of_results' otherwise it will read the the grid number from the script name and implement 'process_in_chunks'.
 In the latter case, the script must be run again after the finalisation of 'process_in_chunks' to concatenate the results

+## image_download.py

+As the name suggests, this script is for the download of images whose metadata has been processed.
+This script should be copied as many as there are output .csv files in the output directory $processed_metadata/filtered$ and renamed as such.
+(0.py, 1.py, 2.py etc).
+The files will then read the metadata, download the images associated with them, resize and write the metadata to them.
+As in other scripts, this script, too, consists of blocks:

+### Some Math Functions for Metadata
+This block implement some math functions relevant to the reading and writing of the metadata to and from image files

+'to_deg' converts a decimal coordinate into degrees, minutes and seconds tuple 'to_coords' reverts this process
+'change_to_rational' converts a number to a tuple of nominator and denominator 'rational_real' reverts this

+### Writing to and Reading From Image Metadata

+This blocks aim is to implement two functions to write metadata to an image using PIEXIF TAGS and given such an image, to read the metadata from it

+'write_to_metadata': no need to elaborate on this further 'read_from_metadata': as above

+### Image Download and Processsing

+This block here is all about downloading the image, resizing and saving it 'get_image' as the name suggests, this mf here downloads the image and resize it 'save_image' this here writes the metadata to the images, resized and original and saves them 'process_image' this the higher level function coordinating both

+### Et Actio
+This is the block where the main function is located.
+Given a .csv file, it downloads, resizes, saves and adds the metadata to an image featuring a ThreadPoolExecutor to speed up the process.
+Info of the images that could not be saved will be written to the folder where the input files are located.

+'main' does this using a ThreadPoolExecutor synchronously 'async_main' does the same job using an eventloop.
+I haven't tried this yet but it can be an improvement.
+However, no improvement is actually needed, since the script is already efficient as it is.